-Igor Logvinenko teaches and writes about the intricacies of global political economy, delving into subjects such as energy geopolitics, corruption and international finance, and the nature of authoritarianism.
+Igor Logvinenko teaches and writes about the intricacies of the global political economy, delving into subjects such as the renewable energy transition, corruption and international finance, and the nature of authoritarianism.

-Dr. Igor Logvinenko is an Associate Professor of Diplomacy & World Affairs and a faculty affiliate of the John Parke Young Initiative on the Global Political Economy at Occidental College.
-He is also the Faculty Director of the Undegraduate Research Center.
+Dr. Igor Logvinenko is an Associate Professor of Diplomacy & World Affairs and the Faculty Director of the John Parke Young Initiative on the Global Political Economy at Occidental College.

 Professor Logvinenko is co-editor (w/ Michael Dichio) of Global Perspectives on Judicial Politics and Democratic Backsliding (Law & Policy, 2024-25) - a special issue featuring ten articles by fifteen scholars examining how courts worldwide both enable and resist democratic backsliding, with case studies from the United States, Europe, Southeast Asia, and Latin America.